 Have you heard that September is Intergeneration Month?
 Many people don’t know about this month-long observance or what it entails, so your friends at Delaware Court wanted to share the word with you.

 Many organizations (like the American Library Association, American Association of Museums, and American Council of Life Insurers, to name a few) have joined in on the fun in the last 20+ years to make Intergeneration Month a memorable experience.
-This year, you may find virtual events, articles on age-related needs, and more.
+This year, you may find virtual events and articles on age-related needs.

 If you’d like to schedule a virtual visit with your loved one in observation of Intergeneration Month, call our facility at (740) 369-6400 to get in touch with our administrative staff!